Decay Rates – A Critical ALM Modeling Issue That Can’t Be Ignored

 This blog just scratches the surface of considerations facing finance teams today.
 Stay tuned for more tips on providing reliable financial decision-information.

 We understand timing is critical and finance teams need to move fast.
-Please feel free to call us if you have questions on the information provided in this blog and/or just can’t wait for the upcoming blogs that dig deeper into EVE/NEV, quantifying risks to earnings and capital, and liquidity forecasting.
+Please feel free to call us if you have questions on the information provided in this blog and/or just can’t wait for our upcoming blogs.